humanwhocodes/humanwhocodes.com/src/pages/about.md

 I am listed in the acknowledgments section of [CSS Media Queries Level 4][26] for the inclusion of my [proposal][27] for a way to detect if a browser has JavaScript enabled using media queries.

 I was also invited to participate in a roundtable discussion hosted at Google around the ECMAScript Internationization effort.
 He was invited based on feedback provided to individual group members, and argued (unsuccessfully) for a more sane API design.
-I still hope that my feedback and recommendations didn&#8217;t fall on deaf ears.
+I still hope that my feedback and recommendations didn't fall on deaf ears.

 I'm also listed in the acknowledgments section of the Selectors API, but have no idea why.